moleculerjs/site/source/docs/validation.md

 ```

 {% note info Documentation %}
-You can find more information in the [documentation of library](https://github.com/icebob/fastest-validator#readme)
+You can find more information about validation schema in the [documentation of the library](https://github.com/icebob/fastest-validator#readme)
 {% endnote %}